AcadiaSoft/simm-lib/README.md

 derivatives transactions.
 Please contact isdalegal@isda.org for more information on licensing the ISDA SIMM™.

+### Updates
+Simm-Lib now includes IM-Tree functionality for non-Additional-IM Sensitivities.
+An `IMTree` data structure, which parses directly to the standard IM-Tree CSV format, has been added to carry the IM-Tree structure.
+Simm-Lib has added the Base Correlation Sensitivity Type to the Credit Qualifying risk class;
+also, this library takes a stricter view of the 'Bucket' level of IM-Tree than previously, and doesn't distinguish between different currencies in the FX risk class as all currencies are in the same bucket per ISDA's documentation.

 ## Getting Started
 Simm-Lib is built with Apache Maven, so one must get Maven installed on their machine.